yingyang0729/Yang_Ying_ChatApp/README.md

 # MMED3014-Chat Application

-TODO: The repo is for MMED3013-Chat App, which is finished by Ying Yang.
-In the repo, it contains all files.
-This is a real-time chat application built with Node.js, Express, Vue, and Socket.IO.
+TODO: Built with Node.js, Express, Vue, and Socket.IO, MMED3013-Chat App is a real-time chat application that was completed by Ying Yang.
+This repository contains all necessary files for the application.

 ## Installation
 TODO: In the set up processing, it uses visual code for Node.js, Socket, Express and Vue and find ways on [W3Schools](https://www.w3schools.com/).